Paul Graham Net Worth: How the Y Combinator Co-Founder Built a 00M Investing Empire

 What is Y Combinator?

-Y Combinator is the seed accelerator Graham co-founded in 2005 with Jessica Livingston, Robert Morris, and Trevor Blackwell.
-The firm provides small amounts of seed capital and intensive mentorship to early-stage founders through a structured cohort program, and has funded more than four thousand startups including Airbnb, Stripe, Dropbox, Reddit, Coinbase, DoorDash, Instacart, and Twitch.
+Y Combinator is the substantively-influential startup accelerator Paul Graham co-founded in 2005 alongside Jessica Livingston, Robert Morris, and Trevor Blackwell.
+The accelerator has subsequently funded more than 4,000 startups with cumulative valuations exceeding $600 billion, including Airbnb, Stripe, Dropbox, Reddit, Coinbase, Instacart, DoorDash, Twitch, GitLab, and Cruise.

 What was Viaweb?